Patch-Based Inference: Deploying on New Scans

 • patch_size, patch_overlap, aggregation_mode: Inference parameters

-Critical: Mismatched preprocessing parameters will produce incorrect predictions (e.g., mirrored or rotated outputs).
+Mismatched preprocessing parameters will produce incorrect predictions, for example mirrored or rotated outputs.

 print("Loaded configuration:")